ved88/quiz_system/README.md

 Note : for th mailing your 2 way steps verification should be off of Gmail and allow third party app

+Here you will found some unnecessary file you can delete it according to your wish..............

 Thank You  Guy's!......